dotnet/AspNetCore.Docs/aspnetcore/client-side/libman.md

 ### Restore library files on build

 LibMan can restore the defined library files upon build of the project.
 By default, the restore-on-build behavior is disabled.
-To enable it, right-click the *libman.json* file and select **Enable Restore Client-Side Libraries on Build** from the context menu.
+To enable it, right-click the *libman.json* file in **Solution Explorer** and select **Enable Restore Client-Side Libraries on Build** from the context menu.
 The [Microsoft.Web.LibraryManager.Build](https://www.nuget.org/packages/Microsoft.Web.LibraryManager.Build/) NuGet package is added to your project:

 [!code-xml[](libman/samples/LibManSample/LibManSample.csproj?name=snippet_RestoreOnBuildPackage)]